Gretchen Walsh: 2023 NCAA Championships

 Commencing competition at the 2023 NCAA Division I Championships with the 4×50 yard medley relay, Walsh and her relay teammates won the NCAA title with American, US Open, and NCAA records of 1:31.51.
 On the second evening, she first won the silver medal in the 50 yard freestyle with a time of 20.85 seconds, then won a gold medal and NCAA title in the 4×50 yard freestyle relay, where she helped set a new Championships record of 1:24.51 by splitting a 20.59 for the second leg of the relay.
-In her first event of the third evening, she won her first 100 yard backstroke NCAA title with American, US Open, and NCAA record times of 48.26 seconds, which was a time drop of 0.74 seconds from her previous personal best time.
+In her first event of the third evening, she won her first 100 yard backstroke NCAA title with an American, US Open, and NCAA record time of 48.26 seconds, which was a time drop of 0.74 seconds from her previous personal best time.
 She followed up with an NCAA title in the 4×100 yard medley relay, swimming the backstroke leg of the relay to contribute to a finish in 3:22.39.

-On the fourth of four evenings, Walsh won the NCAA title for a second year-in-a-row in the 100 yard freestyle, finishing in a pool record and personal best time of 45.61 seconds, which was 0.05 seconds slower than the American record of 45.56 seconds set by Simone Manuel in 2017.
-She attained a sub-46 second time (45.85) on the anchor leg of the 4×100 yard freestyle relay to conclude the meet with another NCAA title in an American, US Open, and NCAA record time of 3:05.84 with relay teammates Kate Douglass, Alex Walsh, and Maxine Parker.
+On the fourth of four evenings, Walsh won the NCAA title for a second year in a row in the 100 yard freestyle, finishing in a pool record and personal best time of 45.61 seconds, which was 0.05 seconds slower than the American record of 45.56 seconds set by Simone Manuel in 2017.
+She attained a sub-46 second time (45.85) on the anchor leg of the 4×100 yard freestyle relay to conclude the meet with another NCAA title in an American, US Open, and NCAA record time of 3:05.84 with relay teammates Kate Douglass, her elder sister, Alex Walsh, and Maxine Parker.

+2023-2024: Third collegiate season

+Walsh lowered her American record and tied the U.S. Open and NCAA records in the women's 50 freestyle during the first day of the Tennessee Invitational.
+At 20.79 seconds, the time tied the NCAA/U.S. Open record set by Maggie MacNeil.